spiritius/middle.messenger.praktikum.yandex/README.md

 ## Current Version

-Functionality implemented within Sprint 2.

-	- Added ESLint and Stylelint, updated their configurations, and integrated auto-run in dev mode.
-	- Implemented functionality using the Block and EventBus classes.
-	- All scripts were rewritten in TypeScript.
-	- Added form validation and logging of data to the console.
+The functionality was implemented as part of Sprint 3.

-	- Implemented fetch based on the practice example.
+- Implemented router based on practical lessons
+- Navigation between pages and browser history is enabled
+- Added APIs for chats, authentication, and users based on practical lessons
+- Implemented user registration and login for the messenger
+- Implemented chat functionality: adding a chat, adding a user to a chat, removing a user from a chat, and deleting a chat
+- Implemented sending and receiving messages via WebSocket.

 ## Installation